kpostreich/LibertyEnterpriseDeployment-PoT-Ottawa/docs/index.md

 Time: 9:00 pm - 5:00 pm (Eastern Time zone)

-  - This is a 1 day technical workshop.
+This is a 1 day technical workshop.

-  - Refer to the **labs** menu item from the left-navigation section to access the labs an environment.
+  - Refer to the **"Workshop labs"** menu item from the left-navigation section to access the lab guides and lab environment.

+  - Refer to the **"Accessing lab environment"** menu item for details on how to access the lab environment.

 <h3 style="color:black">Proposed Agenda</h3>